 - When I shared my problem with you, you made me feel like it was all my fault and that I brought all the trouble upon myself

-Nandita says, “When you feel you’re in control, tell the other person about your feelings.
+Nandita shares her insights on how to deal with someone who hurt you emotionally, “When you feel you’re in control, tell the other person about your feelings.
 Do not lash out or have a major showdown because it will make things worse.
 Say that you were hurt by what they said or did to you.
 But don’t hit below the belt.
 Your way of communication is important.”

 7. Give up the need to be right or to defend your stance

-Another important tip on what to say to someone who hurt you emotionally is to resist the urge to defend yourself or prove that you are right.
+Another important tip on what to say to someone who hurt you emotionally: Resist the urge to defend yourself or prove that you are right.
 When someone has hurt you deeply, there is a tendency to become defensive and try to prove that the other person is in the wrong.
 Avoid doing that.
 Offer your point of view and remove any hostility or defensiveness that exists in your tone.
 Agree to disagree.

 8. Take breaks if you need to when you’re speaking to someone who hurt you emotionally

 Having a conversation with someone who hurt your emotions can be quite an intense and exhausting experience.
 This is exactly why you should never hesitate to take a break if it gets too much for you to handle.
+Unless you feel grounded and composed, you won’t be able to convey your emotional turmoil to the other person.
 If the conversation isn’t going well, put it on hold for a while.
 Explain to the other person that you need a break and your reason for wanting one.
 You could say:

 - I want to resolve the issue between us but, at the moment, this conversation is getting too overwhelming for me and, I guess, for you too.
 Can we please take a break and come back to it when we’re both ready?